JoshA02/CinemaShowtimes/README.md

 - This project does not use or replicate any proprietary designs, logos, or trademarks from any cinema.
 - No security measures of any API were bypassed during any stage of development of this project.
 - This project does not have any commercial purpose and should not be used for any commercial gain.
-- The specific cinema's terms and conditions were closly insected to ensure strict compliance.
+- The specific cinema's terms and conditions were closely inspected to ensure strict compliance.

 ## API Integration Explanation
 The backend code in this project is tailored to a specific cinema's API to demonstrate how to interact with such services.
 The methods used here can be adapted to other APIs with similar structures.